Would you like to travel to the Volcanoes National Park? This is the most accessible park for gorilla trekking in Africa.

 How to Get to Volcanoes National Park

 The Park is located in Musanze (Former Ruhengeri) which is 2 hours drive from Kigali.
 When you reach the town, you will find Karisoke centre where research about these gorillas is carried out from.
-The Dian Fossey Gorilla Fund International is responsible for this activity.

 The easiest to reach Volcanoes National Park is to use Musanze which was called Ruhengeri which can be basically reached by using a public transport from Gisenyi, and Kigali on the very day you track (you need to be present at the ORTPN office in Kinigi, along the park entrance, by 07.00), however this Is not a dependable choice of using public transport.
 There’s no public transport available between Musanze and the park headquarters at Kinigi.